-The continuous growth of the world population cause issues such as a huge increase in demand for energy, clean drinking water and consumption goods.
-To meet these demands and at the same time reduce the use of fossil resources, or even more so, transform to a CO_2 neutral industry and society presents huge challenges and calls for breakthrough innovations.
-Chemical research and chemical industry will play a key-role in the transition that our society has to make.

-Creating a sustainable energy supply with minimal use of fossil fuels and making our industries circular by using sustainably sourced raw materials are some of the most important challenges at this time.

-Meeting these challenges will be essential to ensure a healthy future for the world population, to preserve biodiversity and protect our planet.
+The continuous growth of the world population results in various social issues such as a huge increase in demand for energy, clean drinking water, and consumption goods.
+To meet these demands and at the same time reduce the use and reliability of fossil resources, or even more so, transform to a CO2 neutral industry and society, huge challenges and calls for breakthrough innovations are inevitable.
+Creating a sustainable energy supply with minimal use of fossil fuels and rendering our industries circular by using sustainably sourced raw materials are some of the most important challenges at this time.
+Here, chemical research and industry play a key-enabling role in the transition that our society has to make.
+Meeting these challenges will be essential to ensure a healthy future for the world population, to preserve biodiversity, and protect our planet.

-The climate treaty of Paris has been an international effort to limit global warming and has led to European and national initiatives.
-Europe is striving for a climate neutral economy in 2050 by implementing the Green Deal with the first milestone set in 2030.
+The Climate Treaty of Paris has been an international effort to limit global warming and has led to European and national initiatives.
+Europe is striving for a climate-neutral economy in 2050 by implementing the Green Deal with the first milestone set in 2030.
 The Netherlands has formalized this into the raw materials and climate accords (grondstoffenakkoord en klimaatakkoord) with similar deadlines.